adaptivestone/framework-documentation/docs/06-Controllers/01-intro.md

 # Controllers

-Controllers are one of the most important parts of the framework.
-The framework works around the [https://expressjs.com/](https://expressjs.com/) HTTP framework and provides a convenient way to build a complex system around HTTP infrastructure.
+Controllers are a crucial component of the framework, which is built on top of the [Express.js](https://expressjs.com/) HTTP framework.
+They provide a convenient way to build complex systems with a robust HTTP infrastructure.

 :::note